 Thanks for your help,

 Matthew.April 27, 2014 at 1:05 am #17956

 You would not want to use the rotary function for flats machining when doing 4 Axis.
 What you would do is define an index system to the flat plane and then use either a 3 Axis feature or 2 Axis feature depending on needs.
 For the code to show up, you would have to post the G-Code.
 The G-Code can be posted by expanding where your part name shows in the BobCAM Feature tree and then right clicking Milling Tools and selecting post.May 29, 2014 at 5:11 am #18436

 I did the same as an exercise to get to know the working of a rotary A-axis.

 It is not difficult.

 You must be logged in to reply to this topic.

-- 3d mill angled headstock by eric6 days, 9 hours ago
+- 3d mill angled headstock by eric2 weeks, 2 days ago